Jesus was a Jew, of the tribe of Judah — “…our Lord sprang from the tribe of Judah” (Hebrews 7:14, Amplified).

 Faith in Jesus Christ as Lord and Savior continued to grow among the Jews in Jerusalem, and even large numbers of the Jewish priests turned to the Lord Jesus Christ — “So the word of God spread.
 The number of disciples in Jerusalem increased rapidly, and a large number of priests became obedient to the faith” (Acts 6:7).

 Early evangelizing efforts beyond Jerusalem continued to seek out Jews to hear the Gospel of Jesus Christ.
 The newly converted Saul of Tarsus immediately “began to preach in the synagogues that Jesus is the Son of God” (Acts 9:20).
 And persecution against the Jerusalem church dispersed many Jewish Christians, who continued to reach out to unconverted Jews elsewhere with the Gospel — “Now those who had been scattered by the persecution that broke out when Stephen was killed traveled as far as Phoenicia, Cyprus and Antioch, spreading the word only among Jews” (Acts 11:19).
+So the initial evangelism efforts beyond Jeruslam continued to be sharing the Gospel with Jews.

 It seems that the first deliberate preaching to entirely Gentile listeners was recorded in Acts 10.
 God used a remarkable vision to convince the apostle Peter that it was permissible for Peter to go and preach the Gospel to Gentiles.
 He did so (see Acts 10:34-36, 44-48).
 And even then the Jewish Christian leaders at Jerusalem still had a hard time with the thought of Gentiles being actively sought out and preached to, but Peter told them how God Himself had sent him to preach to the Gentiles (Acts 11:1-18).
 Finally convinced, the Jewish founders of the Jerusalem church opened their hearts to the fact that God wanted to save Gentiles, too — “When they heard this, they had no further objections and praised God, saying, “So then, even to Gentiles God has granted repentance that leads to life” (vs. 18).